UniversalShift/RoForge/README.md

-RoForge is goofy solo-made launcher for roblox.
-U could create modpacks/profiles to modify roblox 100x easier.
-It has many mods/texturepacks to make game a little bit better.
-It has many bugs right now but I will make it BETTER.
+🔥 RoForge 🔥 is a goofy solo-made launcher for roblox.
+You can create modpacks/profiles to make modding roblox 100x easier.
+It has a lot of mods/texturepacks to make the game a little better.
+It has a lot of bugs right now, but I will make it BETTER.

-If u have any ideas on improving it let me know!
+If you have any ideas to improve it, let me know!

-Winodws sometimes thinks it's a virus btw!
-But u could check this code by yourself and it's harmless.
+By the way, sometimes Windows thinks it's a virus!
+But you can check this code yourself and it's harmless.